Data-driven advertising can be looked at as a subset of data-driven marketing.

 ► Lead Ads

-Facebook Lead Ads allow you to reach existing or new audiences with relevant content that’s aimed to drive an action like a conversion then and there.
+Facebook Lead Ads allow you to reach existing or new audiences with relevant content that’s aimed to drive action like a conversion then and there.

 Lead Ads are one way to connect with your audience by allowing them to sign up and receive more information (or purchase) with just one click.